haskell/cabal/doc/cabal-package-description-file.rst

     ones specified via :pkg-field:`ghc-options`, and are passed to GHC during both the compile and link phases.

+.. pkg-field:: ghc-prof-shared-options: token list

+    Additional options for GHC when the package is built as shared profiling library.
+The options specified via this field are combined with the ones specified via :pkg-field:`ghc-options`, and are passed to GHC during both the compile and link phases.

 .. pkg-field:: ghcjs-options: token list

    Like :pkg-field:`ghc-options` but applies to GHCJS